mimiMonads/vixeny/ReadMe.md

   { port: 8080, hostname: "127.0.0.1" },
 );
 ```
-## Static file is natively build in functor!
+## Static file is natively build in Endofunctor !

 ```typescript
 // "path" is relative to terminal